-If the worker remains unemployed at the completion/closure of the WT plan, the FEL benefits are paid using the earnings the worker would earn if employed in the SO that was specified in the WT plan.
+If a worker remains unemployed at the completion/closure of a RTW plan, FEL benefits are paid using the earnings the worker would earn if employed in the SO that was specified in the RTW plan.

-A worker is considered to be under-employed when he or she is employed in such a way that does not permit the use of his or her full abilities, skills and training in mitigating the wage loss resulting from the work-related injury.
+A worker is considered to be under-employed when employed in such a way that does not permit the use of their full abilities, skills and training in mitigating the wage loss resulting from the work-related injury.

 In some cases, a worker may return to the identified SO but at reduced hours or lower wages than what was projected.
 There is a need to examine why the earnings and/or hours have been reduced.
 This may be due to unforeseen aspects arising from the type of employment, or reflective of a probationary period, or changing work requirements/demands.
-If the decision-maker is satisfied that the worker is not voluntarily under-employing him/herself, the FEL benefits can be paid on actual earnings.
+If the WSIB is satisfied that the worker is not voluntarily under-employed, FEL benefits can be paid on actual earnings.

-If the decision-maker is satisfied that the worker chose to work fewer hours or at a lower earnings, FEL benefits will be paid at the SO earnings established as part of the WT plan, rather than at actual earnings.
+If the WSIB is satisfied that the worker chose to work fewer hours or at a lower earnings, FEL benefits will be paid at the SO earnings established as part of the RTW plan, rather than at actual earnings.

 Periodic reviews without material change

-If FEL benefits are paid for an extended period without a material change review, the decision-maker may review the benefit to determine if it is being paid correctly.
-The extent and frequency of these periodic reviews depends on
+If FEL benefits are paid for an extended period without a material change review, the WSIB may review the benefit to determine if it is being paid correctly.
+The extent and frequency of these periodic reviews depends on:

 - the degree of the impairment

 - whether the worker has returned to the workforce